 There are many types of phlox flowers, but the most popular kinds are Phlox subulata and the various cultivars of P. paniculata.
 It's easy to distinguish between these two types, as P. subulata stays short, while P. paniculata is a tall kind.
-There are other differences between the two (explained below), but size is a good place to start.
+There are other differences between the two (explained below), but the size is a good place to start.

 Types of Phlox Flowers